AkanaInc/Box-API-Hook/README.md

 [Akana.com](http://akana.com)

 ## Box-API-Hook
-API Hook using SOA Software's Products to Merge both the Box Content and Box Upload API's into a single API, as well as integrate and hide the Box OAuth Auth steps.
+API Hook using Akana's Products to Merge both the Box Content and Box Upload API's into a single API, as well as integrate and hide the Box OAuth Auth steps.

 ## BOX API
 ### About the API
 - The Box Content API gives you access to the content management features you see in our web app and lets you extend them for use in your own app.
 - API Documentation: [Box Content API docs] (https://developers.box.com/docs/)

+### Akana Versions
+- 7.2.*

 ### Pre-Reqs
 - Create a Box Developer account at [Box Developers] (https://app.box.com/developers/services) and define your App.
     - Click on the "Create a Box Application" right hand menu item